Possible Hints of Sterile Neutrinos in Recent Measurements of the Hubble Parameter

 Is is straightforward to demonstrate that, as the temperature decreases after the decay, for $T < T_{\rm decay}$, the thermalization energy increases as $T^{-1}$, $E^{\rm rt} = E_d^{\rm rt} (T_{\rm decay}/T)$.
 On the other hand, the active neutrino decay product energy redshifts, $E_a = (m_s/3)(T/T_{\rm decay})$.
 Thus, if the active neutrino does not thermalize at decay, $m_s/3 < E_d^{\rm rt}$, it will not thermalize at any later time, $E_a(T) < E^{\rm rt}(T)$.
 Since the condition on $\sin^2\theta$ derived above is satisfied by the sterile neutrinos in the parameter space of interest, practically all the energy in their decays goes into active neutrinos which are hotter than the standard relic active neutrinos.

 The above considerations open a possible way to distinctly probe our scenario in future observations.
 Relic neutrinos act as radiation while they are relativistic, but they turn into cold dark matter after the expansion of the universe makes them non-relativistic.
 The co-moving free-streaming length of neutrinos increases while they are relativistic, then decreases, so that the co-moving wave number passes through a minimum $k_\nu$.
 If neutrinos account for fraction $f_\nu=\Omega_\nu/\Omega_m$ of matter, the free streaming of neutrinos suppresses the small-scale matter power spectrum $P(k)$ on scales $k>k_\nu $ by a factor $\sim (1-f_\nu)^2$, which can be observable~\cite{Lesgourgues:2006nd,Font-Ribera:2013rwa,Bolliet:2019zuz}.
 In our case, an additional non-thermal higher-energy component of neutrinos is contributed by the decay of the sterile neutrinos.
 This increases the fraction $f_\nu$.
 Furthermore, the additional population introduces a new scale $\tilde{k}_\nu<k_\nu$ which corresponds to the (longer length) scale at which the additional neutrinos become non-relativistic.
-Therefore, the expected suppression in $P(k)$ should be slightly stronger overall, and it should occur in two steps, starting with longer length scales.
-This is a small, but potentially observable effect that can be used to confirm or rule out our scenario.
+The resulting redshift dependent suppression in P(k), if it could be observed, would provide an additional test of this scenario.

 We briefly comment on sterile neutrinos heavier than the pion masses, $m_s \gtrsim 135$ MeV, which decay mostly into final states containing pions.
 Sterile neutrinos in the mass range $150~\text{MeV} < m_s < 450~\text{MeV}$ and $2 \times 10^{-13} < \sin^2 \theta < 2 \times 10^{-11}$ are subject to stringent bounds from BBN~\cite{Gelmini:2020ekg}.
 However, these bounds can be relaxed in particular models with a large lepton asymmetry, in which the decay of these heavier sterile neutrinos could also produce $\Delta N_{\rm eff} = 0.1-0.4$ and thus ease the Hubble parameter tension~\cite{Gelmini:2020ekg}.